Are you torn between drinking matcha or moringa tea? Compare these two superfoods and find out which fits your tea time best!

 Many chronic diseases develop due to high levels of oxidative stress.
-It leads to the formation of free radicals in the body.
+This leads to the formation of free radicals in the body.

 It can increase the chances of high blood pressure or hypertension, for example.
 While this is a medical condition, it is also a risk factor for heart disease.

-A 2017 study, meanwhile, revealed one of the moringa tea benefits is fighting or decreasing oxidative stress.
+A 2017 study revealed one of the benefits of moringa tea is that it helps fight or decrease oxidative stress.
 It contains bioactive compounds such as quercetin, which have a potent antioxidant activity.

 Beyond food and health, the moringa seed has also been found to contain protein capable of water purification and material separation.

 Some people claim one of the effects of moringa tea is weight loss.
-There’s not enough evidence to back this.
+There’s not enough evidence to back this, though.

-In one small study, however, it may help decrease the weight alongside curry and turmeric.
+In one small study, however, it may have helped decrease the weight alongside curry and turmeric.
 During the course of eight weeks, those who took a 900 mg supplement with these components lost an average of 10.6 pounds.